Calling is available on all Plans, but usage is charged separately

 Enabling Call Recordings

-To listen to a Call Recording, simply locate the call record and hover over it.
-If the call was recorded, you’ll see a play icon.
-Click the play icon to listen to the recording.
+To listen to a Call Recording, simply locate the call record.
+If the call was recorded, you’ll see a Play Recording icon, click to expand it and you can then listen to the recording.

 Sometimes the call you’re logging may have taken place outside of Close (web meetings, cell phone conversations, etc.) or you may not have calling built in.
 In these cases, you’re still able to manually log a call.
 Just click the drop down next to the call icon and Log a Call.